ludwig-burtscher/lpisquickregistrationscript/README.md

 1. Configure the script (see Configuration) to fulfill your requirements for a specific registration to a course.
 1. Go to the specific course registration webpage in LPIS, where you want to register.
 1. Enable the script.
-1. Lean back and let the script do its job (it automatically starts if you entered a start date or starts immediately if no start date is configured).
+1. Lean back and let the script do its job (it starts automatically if you entered a start date or immediately if no start date is configured).
 1. Don’t forget to disable the UserScript if the registration is done.